 - Start slow.
 Yes you can overhaul your diet overnight and kill your clutter in a weekend, but radical change is often not as permanent as slow, deliberate change. (especially if you want to include the rest of your family)

 - One at a time.
 There may be many things you want to change in your life, but pick one and give it your complete attention.
 That focus and determination will give you the power you need and your success will fuel the momentum for your next change.

 - Celebrate Success.
 Change is hard.
 When you make a big lifestyle change and start noticing the benefits, celebrate.

-When minimalist fashion Project 333 was featured in the media last year, reporters said it was an extreme way to live.
+When minimalist fashion Project 333 was first featured in mainstream media, reporters said it was an extreme way to live.
 I assure you it is not.
 In fact, I’ve never even used all 33 items during a 3 month period.
 I am sure that Bea Johnson will tell you that a zero waste lifestyle is not extreme.
 It’s different.
 But once you get used to different…it’s the same, only better.